mlunoe/react-bb-broccoli/README.md

 # React + Backbone <3 Broccoli + Webpack
-This is foursome between the view and presenter, React.js and Backbone.js models who loves the client-side asset builder, Broccoli.js, along with the module bundler, Webpack.
+This is foursome between the view and presenter, [React](http://facebook.github.io/react/docs/getting-started.html) and [Backbone](http://backbonejs.org/) models who loves the client-side asset builder, [Broccoli](https://github.com/broccolijs/broccoli), along with the module bundler, [Webpack](https://github.com/webpack/webpack).
 WOAH!
 The name dropping!

 ### So what is this about?
-This is a minimal scaffold setup to get these delicious technologies to work well together in an easy to setup frontend workflow and distribution.
+This is a minimal scaffolding setup to get these delicious technologies to work well together in an easy to setup frontend workflow and distribution.
 This is for you if you want to build fast client side frontend applications that uses a REST API.

 ### Setup development environment
 Run the following commands install dependencies for setting up development environment